Prep football: Dugger, Roblee lead East to win in West Nebraska All-Star Game

-Rain was never a concern during the matinee matchup.
-The biggest threat of the day turned out to be an East offense led by Adam Dugger.
+But rain was never a concern during the matinee matchup under sunny skies.
+Instead the biggest threat of the day turned out to be an East offense led by Adam Dugger.

 The McCook quarterback, who rushed and passed for roughly a combined 1,400 yards this past fall for the Bison, showcased his dual-threat ability in the All-Star matchup between some of the top senior football players in the area.